laboon/ebook/text/45_test_driven_development.md

 }
 ```

 When we run the test again, it passes!
 So let's move on to the next phase and look for any refactoring opportunities.
-In this case, I don't think there are; sure, there's a magic number (well, technically a magic string consisting of a number), but what can you do, replace it with a constant NUMBER_ONE?
+In this case, I don't think there are; sure, there's a magic number (well, technically a magic string consisting of a number), but what can you do, replace it with a constant `NUMBER_ONE`?
 That's probably not much more understandable.

 Let's add another test, for 2, which should return a non-fizzy, non-buzzy string, "2".